Is Medical Marijuana Allowed in Drug-Free Zones?

 Posted by Marijuana Doctors on 05/17/2019 in Medical Marijuana

 Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 You may have enrolled as a medical marijuana patient with your state, but that doesn’t always mean you can freely access your cannabis medications in public.
 Federal and state laws—especially drug-free zone regulations—may prohibit medical marijuana use in certain locations.
 Below, we’ll delve into everything you need to know regarding medical marijuana use and drug-free zones.

 What Are Your Rights as a Medical Marijuana Patient?

 You’ve gone through the process of becoming an authorized medical marijuana patient in your state, and now you’re eager to kick-start a new medication plan that may bring you relief.
-But unlike other pharmaceuticals and prescriptions that give you the ability to take your medication as advised by your doctor, the laws surrounding medical marijuana use — and where you can legally use this substance — are a bit more uncertain.
+Other pharmaceuticals and prescriptions can be taken freely as advised by your doctor, but the laws surrounding medical marijuana use—and where you can legally use this substance—are more complicated.

 Is Cannabis Use Legal in School Zones?

 Some children—and teachers—who rely on cannabis to curb their symptoms are prohibited from taking medical marijuana in a school zone.